- Isn’t cyber security just data protection?

 - Old IT system.
 Old IT systems are often based on legacy operating systems, such as old, unsupported versions of Windows.
 Such operating systems will no longer be receiving the appropriate patches and upgrades from the supplier or directly from Microsoft.
 As a result, there can be glaring vulnerabilities that can be exploited by hackers through malware and ransomware attacks.

 - Migrating data.
-In Spring 2018, TSB Bank showed the risks inherent in migrating data from an old system to a new IT system.
+In 2018, TSB Bank showed the risks inherent in migrating data from an old system to a new IT system.
 In this instance, data from the old legacy Lloyds bank system was migrated to a new purpose-built IT infrastructure that regrettably crashed soon after being launched.
 Not only were customers unable to access their bank account records, but many customers accessed records relating to other customers.
 This widespread breach of third party personal data led to a significant liability, as well as a loss of reputation and goodwill and an ongoing loss of customers.

 25. Do we need to password protect our Wi-Fi?